FCP-MockFogLoad/MockFogLoad/docs/source/testing.rst

         * id: ID of the node, can be all to select all fog nodes.
         * interface: A list of interfaces.
             * id: ID of the interface, can be all to select all interfaces on a given node.
-            * status: Status of the interface, can be either on or off.
+            * active: Status of the interface, can be either true or false.
             * bandwidth: Maximum available throughput of the interface.
+            * delay: Set a delay in ms
+            * loss: Set a percentage of how many packets get dropped
+        * app: A list of containers.
-            * buffer: Size of the queue buffer of the interface.
+            * id: Name of the container to be configured.
-            * routes: Set routes TBD/TODO
-        * cpu: Set maximum CPU clock speed.
+            * cpu: Set CPU shares.
             * memory: Set maximum available memory.
-        * storage: Set storage size of the node.
         * generators: A list of generators running on the node.
             * id: ID of the generator, can be all to select all generators running on a given node.
+            * kind: Set the type of generator.
             * frequency: Set the frequency on how often the generator should send out data.
-            * granularity: Set how granular the generated data is.
             * active: Turn the generator off or on entirely.
-            * target: ID of a fog node to which the generator should send its data.
+            * endpoint: ID of a fog node to which the generator should send its data.
+            * endpoint_port: Port of the remote to which the generator will send its data.
             * seed: Restart the generator with a new specified seed.
-            * custom: TBD/TODO Custom generator parameters, provided in a (key,value) format.
+            * format_string: Set the format in which the generator will send data.
+            * protocol: Set the protocol with which the generator will send data.
+Options are HTTP, UDP and CoAP.